MathuraMG/NID_Playful_Media/Day_1/classNotes.md

 * Check the link on github and **email me your repo link at mathura@papercranelab.com.
 Subject- NID Repo Link**

 # Assignment
+* Make a composition using one single shape to convey an emotion